Skip to main content

 ~/Work/xpack-dev-tools/windows-build-tools-xpack.git

-Or, if the repo was already cloned:
+Alternatively, if the repository has already been cloned:

 git -C ~/Work/xpack-dev-tools/windows-build-tools-xpack.git pull

-Get the writable helper sources
+Obtain the writable helper sources (optional, for development purposes)

 rm -rf ~/Work/xpack-dev-tools/xbb-helper-xpack.git && \